opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 # CAT APIs

 You can get essential stats about your cluster in an easy-to-understand, tabular format using the Compact and Aligned Text (CAT) APIs.
-It's a human-readable interface for all admin APIs that returns a textual output instead of traditional JSON.
+It's a human-readable interface for admin APIs that returns plain text instead of traditional JSON.

-Using the CAT APIs, you can answer questions like which node is the elected master, what state is my cluster in, how many documents are in each index, and so on.
+Using the CAT APIs, you can answer questions like which node is the elected master, what state is the cluster in, how many documents are in each index, and so on.

 To see the available CAT APIs:
 #### Request